-Picture this: a high-security vault containing your company’s sensitive data.
-Unfortunately, the door is wide open, allowing anyone to enter unnoticed.
-This is the scary truth for firms that fail to audit Active Directory (AD).
+Imagine a high-security vault containing your company’s most sensitive data.
+Now, picture the door to that vault wide open, with anyone able to walk in unnoticed.
+Scary, right?
+This is the reality for organizations that fail to conduct directory service auditing in their Active Directory (AD) environments.

 What is Active Directory Auditing?